 Panama (thought to mean “an abundance of fish”) is a Central American country bordered by the Pacific Ocean, the Caribbean Sea, Colombia, and Costa Rica.
 Panama has been a stable democracy since 1990.
 Prosperous and progressive, Panama has the second largest Central American economy.
 While Panama is known for the Panama Canal and its tropical fruit exports, tourism is becoming an important industry.

 Twenty percent of Panama’s land is protected, belonging to the tribes of its indigenous people–one of the largest percentages in the world.

 The unemployment rate in Panama is 4.8%, and 11% of the population lives in poverty— on less than one dollar a day.
 Many of the poor are immigrants from Colombia, Venezuela, and Cuba.
 These are the communities where ISL volunteers serve.

 Where We Serve in Panama

-In rural or semi-rural areas, poverty is evident by the limited access to health services, constraints in transportation, and lack of economic resources.
-People in these communities are often exposed to infectious diseases, even though the housing in these areas is in a little better condition than that of the poverty stricken in urban areas.
+In rural and semi-rural areas, poverty is evident by the limited access to health services, constraints in transportation, and lack of economic resources.
+People in these communities are often exposed to infectious diseases, even though the housing in these areas is a little better than that of the poverty stricken in urban areas.
 Some, however, still live in houses made of mud.
 The population in rural areas is a mixture of Latino and indigenous peoples, who follow the crop harvests for work.